About

 - US Army — where I learned that systems thinking isn't optional

 The pattern: platform work.
 Not features — the layer that features run on.
-The platforms now just include worlds and wardrobes.
+The platforms now just include wardrobes, tabletop campaigns, and the closet full of comics in your basement.

 Let's Talk

-If you're the one who has to make the AI strategy actually work — or you run a TTRPG group with stories worth filming, or you just want to trade workflows — reach out.
+If you're the one who has to make the AI strategy actually work — or you run a TTRPG group and want tools that take it as seriously as you do, or you have a box of old comics and don't know what to do with it, or you want to trade workflows — reach out.